 Children are expected to take part in the school's aquatic programme.
 The programme aims to develop confidence in the water, water survival techniques, and progress in basic swimming proficiency.
-All children are expected to participate unless a note with a valid reason is received from parents / caregivers.

 Toys

 We do not encourage children to bring toys (including collectable cards) to school.
 No responsibility will be taken for toys - expensive or otherwise.